The Role of Data Completeness in Assuring Overall Data Quality

 A Datameer customer is title insurance, property, and mortgage-related services had highly complex and diverse datasets including data coming from services partners.
 The diverse data required a heavy dose of coding to normalize, enrich, and classify data for analytics.
-The customer turned to Datameer Spectrum to eliminate their dependence on time-consuming, manual SQL coding and took advantage of the rich array of Spectrum functions to have data engineering teams normalize and classify data and analysts enrich data to their specific analytics needs.
+The customer turned to Datameer to eliminate their dependence on time-consuming, manual SQL coding and took advantage of the rich array of Datameer functions to have data engineering teams normalize and classify data and analysts enrich data to their specific analytics needs.

 Data Aggregation & Organization

 Making datasets consumable and analytics-ready often requires the data to be materialized into aggregated views or organized in other ways.
 This allows data to be more easily taken into context and summarized.
 This is an area often overlooked because most data pipeline tools, as well as for analytics tools, only provide simple means to aggregate data, forcing analysts to write complex SQL.